rails/rails/guides/source/api_app.md

 end
 ```

-This means that the cache middleware will store off the `Last-Modified` value
+This means that `Rack::Cache` will store off the `Last-Modified` value
 for a URL in the Rails cache, and add an `If-Modified-Since` header to any
 subsequent inbound requests for the same URL.